cipherbite/cloud-projects/Infrastructure as Code (IaC)/Dynamic-Infrastructure-Provisioning.md

 Terraform is an open-source IaC tool that allows you to define and provision infrastructure using a high-level configuration language.
 Its benefits include:

-- **Declarative Configuration**: Define infrastructure in a declarative manner.
+- **Declarative Configuration**: Define infrastructure in a straightforward and readable manner.
 - **Execution Plans**: Preview changes before applying them.
 - **Resource Graph**: Understand dependencies and manage complex configurations.
 - **Change Automation**: Apply and update infrastructure efficiently and consistently.